surbhibhatnagar/apptimize_signup_test_case/README.md

 This is a simple test case to verify sign up process of a new account on Apptimize platform.
 ## Pre-requisite:
-1.Python 2.7 or above
+1. Python 2.7 or above
-2.Selenium
+2. Selenium webdriver
-3.Firefox browser
+3. Firefox browser
 ## How to run:
 1. Download or clone the project
 2. Open terminal and go to project folder